19.11.2025

 Prepare now to get ahead of changes

 Manufacturers are already dealing with a complex mix of workforce challenges.
 Skills shortages, pay pressures and an ageing workforce are shaping day-to-day decisions.
-Policy change adds another layer of risk for those without up-to-date processes and documentation in place.
+Legislative change adds another layer of risk for those without up-to-date processes and documentation in place.

 Preparing early helps employers stay compliant and confident.
 It also creates the space to focus on people strategy, not just paperwork.

-Now is the time to review how your contracts, policies and people practices align with upcoming legislation.
+Now is the time to review how your contracts, policies and people practices will align with upcoming legislation.

 What employers should do next